 Which Hybrid is Best?

-Before considering this question make sure you have read What is a Hybrid? and Hybrid Efficiency sections.
+Before considering this question, make sure you have read What is a Hybrid? and Hybrid Efficiency sections.

-What does it take to power a marine vessel?The graph right was generated from modelling a vessel's hull, superstructure, engine & propeller then simulating different weather conditions.
+What does it take to power a marine vessel?The graph right was generated by modelling a vessel's hull, superstructure, engine and propeller and then simulating different weather conditions.
 This method was verified by the craft concerned and has proven reasonably accurate.
 Two curves are shown on the plot.
 The blue line is power requirements in smooth water with no wind.
-The red line is for rough water conditions.In general marine vessels size their engines to cope with worst case weather.
-However they mostly operate in more favourable conditions, at much lower powers.
+The red line is for rough water conditions.
+In general, marine vessels size their engines to cope with worst-case weather.
+However, they mostly operate in more favourable conditions, at much lower powers.
 Any hybrid system must also be able to deal with the full spectrum of possible conditions.
 It is not sufficient to concentrate on calm water performance while ignoring the power requirements when the going gets tough. |

+This graph (left) looks at the above vessel at one speed.
+It can be seen how the extra resistance and windage mount up in rough conditions such that four times the force is required to move at the same speed.
+While these figures refer to Sailing boats, a similar consideration must be applied to canal boats.
 The difference between the power needed to push a canal boat along a sheltered canal at 3mph and that needed to make a tidal crossing such as the Ribble link in open water with tidal flows of 3-4mph is considerable.
-In calm waters a 60ft narrow boat may need 3-4kW to propel it at 3mph in open water to make headway against a tidal river flow of 3-4mph this may increase to 20-25kW or more. |
+In calm waters, a 60ft narrow boat may need 3-4kW to propel it at 3mph in open water to make headway against a 3-4mph tidal river flow.
+This may increase to 20-25kW or more. |

 Comparison of Systems